modelsconf2018/artifact-evaluation/kusmenko/README.md

     * there you can also execute the running `Spectral clusterer` example directly in the web browser (when it supports WebAssembly and JavaScript is activated)
     * this site contains videos to see the generator in actions with different middle-ware plugins

-# Supplemenatry Material for Generator
+# Supplementary Material for Generator

-* please download the files from figshare to repeat the experiments:
+* **please download the files from figshare to repeat the experiments: **
+* *Notice: **Only Win 10 64-bit** is officially supported by our tools.
+Everything that is needed for the generator should be included with it.*

-(Notice: Only Win 10 64-bit is officially supported by our tools) Note that for all measurements only the execution times were considered
+Note that for all measurements only the execution times were considered

-Files are inside the "generator" folder.
+* Files are inside the `generator` folder.

-In the "generator" folder is a "generateAll.bat".
+    * In the `generator` folder is a `generateAll.bat`.

-This file uses the emam2cpp generator to create executable cpp code out of the models that are stored in the "model" folder.
+        * This file uses the emam2cpp generator to create executable cpp code out of the models that are stored in the `model` folder.

-This code can then be copied into the "benchmark/src" folder.
+        * This code can then be copied into the `benchmark/src` folder.

-(The "benchmark/src" folder does also contain pre-generated code if you do not want to generate everything from scratch.)
+    * (The `benchmark/src` folder does also contain pre-generated code if you do not want to generate everything from scratch.)

-After this you can just execute the "measureAll.bat".
+    * After this you can just execute the `measureAll.bat`.
+(Note that this process may take some time.)

-This will then automatically compile the C++ code that is inside of the "src" folder and execute it afterward.
+        * This will then automatically compile the C++ code that is inside of the `src` folder and execute it afterward.

-The resulting execution times are then stored in "resultsBLAS" and "resultsOpenBLAS".
+        * The resulting execution times are then stored in `resultsBLAS` and `resultsOpenBLAS`.

-Taking a look inside of the resultsBLAS folder, one can see the folders "Clusterer", "ClustererNoKMeans", "ClustererNoKMeansOpt", "ClustererOpt" and "MatrixModifier".
+        * Taking a look inside of the resultsBLAS folder, one can see the folders `Clusterer`, `ClustererNoKMeans`, `ClustererNoKMeansOpt`, `ClustererOpt`, and `MatrixModifier`.

-Inside of these folders are files that contain the execution times.
+    * Inside of these folders are files that contain the execution times.

-"timesL0.txt" contains the execution time for when no optimizations were enabled.
+        * `timesL0.txt` contains the execution time for when no optimizations were enabled.

-"timesL1.txt" contains the execution time for when algebraic optimizations were enabled.
+        * `timesL1.txt` contains the execution time for when algebraic optimizations were enabled.

-"timesL2.txt" contains the execution time for when threading optimizations were enabled.
+        * `timesL2.txt` contains the execution time for when threading optimizations were enabled.

-"timesL3.txt" contains the execution time for when algebraic&threading optimizations were enabled.
+        * `timesL3.txt` contains the execution time for when algebraic&threading optimizations were enabled.

-Note that this process may take some time.

-Everything that is needed for the generator should be included with it.

 ## Webassembly (wasm)